saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 pheatmap(tissue_enrichment, show_rownames = T, cluster_cols = F, cluster_rows = F,color = palette, angle_col = 315,display_numbers = T)
 ```

-Here, we can see that factor 2 seems to be strongly
+Here, we can see that factor 4 seems to be strongly associated with
+eukemia, and factor 2 with melanoma.

 ``` r
 all_metadata <- reshape2::melt(NCI_60_metadata[,c(1,3,17,5,7,8,10,13,14)], id.vars = "cell_line")